simonguest/onlogic-offline/README.md

 #### Q: If I delete the containers, does it delete any data?

-No, all data resides on the host laptop and mounted by the containers when they start.
+No, all data resides on the host laptop and is mounted by the containers when they start.
 Source is kept in the ./src folder.
-Database files are kept in the ./data folder.
+MySQL database files are kept in the ./data folder.

-#### Q: Where do I set my development environment to point to?
+#### Q: Where do I set my IDE to point to?

-Use your preferred IDE to make changes in the ./src folder - just as you would if you were developing on your host laptop.
+Use your preferred IDE to open the ./src folder - just as you would if you were developing on your host laptop.
+As this is a mounted volume in the web container, any changes are reflected immediately.

 #### Q: Do I need to go through all these steps every time?